siddharths2710/siddharths2710/README.md

 ### Hi there, I'm Siddharth

 - ⚡ I come with close to three years of professional work experience in
-    -  McAfee, the Cybersecurity company
+    -  McAfee LLC (Software Engineer, Network Security and Web Protection Group)
-    -  WalmartLabs India, as an intern.
+    -  WalmartLabs India, (Software Development Intern, Transportation team)
 - 🌱 My areas of interest lie in
     - Cloud and Application Security
     - Android development